dimanez/spline/README.md

 # spline
-An example of creating a simple graph for a stock exchange using a spline and a libgdx framework.
+An example of creating a simple graph for a crypto exchange (Exmo API) using a spline and a libgdx framework.

 <p align="center">
   <img src="https://i.pinimg.com/originals/eb/a8/14/eba814f1ff6ffa4696f3527c2f21209a.png" width="750" title="spline">